"A brand is no longer what we tell the consumer it is.

 - Relevant, and most importantly

-An excellent 2012 study, conducted by the British Promotional Merchandising Association, of promotional product recipients
+An excellent 2012 study, conducted by the British Promotional Merchandising Association, of promotional product recipients found the following:

 - Promotional product ROI is generally better than that of radio or outdoor advertising, eg. billboards, and equal to TV and printed advertising.